CMPUT404TEAMTBD/group-project/README.md

 - Raymond Sarinas
 - Christian Lo

+# Deployment Link
+Our project is not deployed on Heroku yet as we plan to deploy it for project part 2.
+It is currently only runnable locally.
+We will update this section with the deployment link once deployed on Heroku.

 # Backend setup
 Assuming you already postgres installed and a superuser created, first create a postgres database for our server:
 ```bash